Code-Institute-Submissions/overlay-test/README.md

 #### Universal Features Across the Site

 ###### Logo and Navigation Bar
+The Navigation Bar is at the top of the webpage.
+The logo and nav links all change colour when they are hovered over.
+The active page is set to pink so the user knows what page they are on.
+The nav links direct the user to the correct page of the website.
+When the logo is clicked on it will take the user to the home page.

 ###### Responsiveness

+The website is fully responsive between different screen resolutions.
+I have done this by using media queries.
+I have changed the width and included content within containers so that everything stays neat and in the correct order.

 ###### Accessibility

+* I have been careful to set all fonts in rem so that if the user has set their setting to a larger size the website will cater for this.
+* There is high contrast throughout to make the site easy to use.
+* I have used a sans serif font for the body of the website to ensure readability for users who have visual stress or issues with reading serif fonts.
+* All headings are in desending order to make the page easier for a screen reader.
+T* he test it self is not very suitable for a screen reader, this is because the test is designed for users to asses their reading speed.
+* With this release you have to click on the word in order to get your results.
+In future version it would be good to add the ability to use a key press as well for users unable to opperate a mouse.

 ###### Footer

+The Footer is split into three sections, an opening hours, copyright and contact.
+Although this is a testing website rather than a buisness users may want to get in contact with the website developers to let them know of any bugs or to ask questions about visual stress.

 ##### Meta data